 Media pluralism is a crucial factor which affects media literacy development.
 The broader the range of choice of media content, sources and platforms, the more communication practices are affected.
-A recent independent Study conducted by the Katholieke Universiteit Leuven identified five types of pluralism that were important to the overall situation of media in any given Member State, these were: geographical (fair and proportionate representation of local and regional communities and interests); cultural (fair and diverse representation of cultural and social groups); political (fair and proportionate representation of cultural and social groups); political (fair and proportionate representation of cultural and genes (relating to the various types of funding of media) and; ownership and control (relating to the control of media outlets and platforms).
+A recent independent Study conducted by the Katholieke Universiteit Leuven28 identified five types of pluralism that were important to the overall situation of media in any given Member State, these were: geographical (fair and proportionate representation of local and regional communities and interests); cultural (fair and diverse representation of cultural and social groups); political (fair and proportionate representation of political views and groups); media types and genres (relating to the various types of funding of media) and; ownership and control (relating to the control of media outlets and platforms).
 These elements relate to the assessment criteria relied upon in this Study, and provide an insight into the Environmental Factors that shape media literacy.